HirbodBehnam/Netboot-Imager-Tutorial/README.md

 At last, we will use [iventoy](https://www.iventoy.com) in order to mass deploy our ISO to multiple computers and image them.

+**Disclaimer**: This tutorial is written for people who are familiar with Linux and somehow familiar with internals of it like modules and such.
+You should also know how to compile stuff such as Linux kernel itself!

 ## Step 1 - The Kernel

 The first step to create a bootable ISO is to get the kernel file.
 In this case you have two options: